-After her return to the BRD, she founded the ›filmclub visuell‹ in 1969 in Constance in cooperation with the University of Constance, in which she showed international independent films, new German films and historical films.
-At the same time, she opened the gallery and edition ›galeriepress‹, in which she presented Wolf Vostell, Allan Kaprow, Fernand Teyssier, Peter Klasen and English pop artists such as R. B. Kitaj, Joe Tilson, Richard Hamilton and David Hockney.
-With Tabea Blumenschein she made her first film ›Laocoon and Sons‹ in 1971-1973, which was premiered at the Arsenal Berlin.
-In 1973 Ulrike Ottinger moved to Berlin and shot the happening documentary ›Berlinfieber – Wolf Vostell‹ (1973).
-This was followed by ‘The Enchantment of the Blue Sailors‹ (1975) with Valeska Gert and the pirate film ›Madame X – An Absolute Ruler‹ co-produced by ZDF (1977), which caused a sensation and became an international success.
+After her return to West Germany she founded, in association with Constance University, the ‘filmclub visuell’ in 1969 in Constance in which international Independent Films, the New German Cinema (Neuer Deutscher Film) and historical films were shown.
+At the same time she set up the gallery and the edition ‘galeriepress’, in which she presented Wolf Vostell, Allan Kaprow, Fernand Teyssier, Peter Klasen and English pop artists such as R. B. Kitaj, Joe Tilson, Richard Hamilton and David Hockney.
+Her first film, ‘Laocoon and Sons’ (Laokoon und Söhne), made in collaboration with Tabea Blumenschein, was recorded in 1971-1973 and celebrated its world premiere in the Arsenal Berlin.
+In 1973 she moved to Berlin and filmed the Happening-documentary ‘Berlinfever – Wolf Vastell’ (Berlinfieber – Wolf Vastell).
+This was followed by ‘The Enchantment of the Blue Sailors’ (Die Betörung der Blauen Matrosen) in 1975 with Valeska Gert and ‘Madame X – An Absolute Ruler’ (Madame X – Eine absolute Herrscherin) in 1977, co-produced by the ZDF, which caused a great sensation and was an international success.

-In addition, Ulrike Ottinger also works as a director for theater and opera.
-She directed ›Das Lebewohl‹ (Berliner Ensemble, 2000), ›Clara S.‹ (Staatstheater Stuttgart, 1983) and ›Begierde und driving license‹ (Steirischer Herbst, Graz 1986) by Elfriede Jelinek, brought ›Das Verlobungsfest im Feenreich‹ (Styrian Herbst, Graz 1999) by Johann Nestroy and ›Effi Briest‹ (Bundeskunsthalle, Bonn 2001) by Isis ter Schiphorst and Helmut Oehring.
-Most recently ›Hommage à Klaus Nomi, A songplay in nine fits‹ by Olga Neuwirth had its premiere in spring 2008 at the Haus der Berliner Festspiele.
-Ulrike Ottinger designs the stage sets for all of the pieces she has staged.
+Ulrike Ottinger also directed theatre and opera productions.
+She produced ‘Das Lebewohl’ (Berlin Ensemble, 2000), ‘Clara S.’ (Staatstheater Stuttgart, 1983) and ‘Begierde und Fahrerlaubnis’ (Steirischer Herbst, Graz 1986) by Elfriede Jelinek.
+She also staged ‘Das Verlobungsfest im Feenreich’ (Steirischer Herbst, Graz 1999) by Johann Nestroy, as well as ‘Effi Briest’ by Isis ter Schiphorts and Helmut Oehring (Bundeskunsthalle, Bonn, 2001).
+Her latest work, ‘Hommage à Klaus Nomi, A Songplay in Nine Fits’ by Olga Neuwirth, was first performed in the spring of 2008 at the Haus der Berliner Festspiele.
+Ottinger always designs the scenery for all her productions herself.

-Ulrike Ottinger's films have been shown at the most important international festivals and at numerous retrospectives, for example at the New York Museum of Modern Art, the Paris Cinémathèque française, the Center Pompidou, the Biennale di Venezia and the Berkeley Art Museum and Pacific Film archives.
+Her films have run at the most important international film festivals and tribute has been shown in many retrospective shows, for example in the New York Museum of Modern Art, in the Parisian Cinémathèque française, the Centre Pompidou, the Biennale di Venezia and in the Berkeley Art Museum and Pacific Film Archive.

-Ulrike Ottinger has been a member of the Akademie der Künste, Berlin, since 1997.
-On January 6, 2010, she was presented with the Order of Merit of the Federal Republic of Germany.
-Her artistic oeuvre was honored with the Hannah-Höch-Award of the City of Berlin in 2011.
-The Concordia University of Montreal awarded her an honorary doctorate in fine arts in 2018.
-Since 2019 she has been a member of the Academy of Motion Picture Arts and Sciences, which annually awards the Academy Awards (“Oscars«).
+Ulrike Ottinger has been a member of the Academy of Fine Art in Berlin since 1997.
+She was awarded the Cross of the Order of Merit of the Federal Republic of Germany, 6th of January 2010.
+In 2011 she received the Hannah Höch Prize from the city of Berlin for her life work.
+The Concordia University of Michigan awarded her an honorary doctorate for fine art in 2018.
+In 2019 she was called to the jury of the Academy of Motion Picture Arts and Sciences, which confers the Academy Awards (“Oscars”) every year.